Charliemcfish/Fishyville--A-Sandbox-Town-Simulator/README.md

 **Diverse Characters**

-**Interact with a diverse cast of characters, each with their own names, professions, and stories.
+nteract with a diverse cast of characters, each with their own names, professions, and stories.
 Experience the daily lives of people with occupations ranging from mayor and nurse to chef and student.